-According to the Center of Disease Control (CDC), every year about 14 million Americans become infected with HPV; about 12,000 women are diagnosed of which about 4,000 women die from cervical cancer.
-The Centers for Disease Control and Prevention has stated: “HPV vaccination prior to becoming infected with the HPV types covered by the vaccine has the potential to prevent more than 90 percent of these cancers, or 31,200 cases every year, from ever developing.”
+According to the Center for Disease Control (CDC), every year about 14 million Americans become infected with HPV; about 12,000 women are diagnosed with HPV of which about 4,000 women die from cervical cancer.
+The Center for Disease Control and Prevention has stated: “HPV vaccination prior to becoming infected with the HPV types covered by the vaccine has the potential to prevent more than 90 percent of these cancers, or 31,200 cases every year, from ever developing.”

 The vaccine was developed in 2006 against 4 types of HPV and was approved by the FDA in 2014.
-At first, the vaccine was approved for males and females 9 to 26 years old, for the prevention of genital warts and cancers.
-Keep in mind though that It does not prevent all types of HPV associated cancers but only those caused by HPV Types 6/11/16/18/31/33/45/52/58.
+At first, the vaccine was approved for males and females 9 to 26 years old, for the prevention of genital warts and cancer.
+Keep in mind though that it does not prevent all types of HPV-associated cancers but only those caused by HPV Types 6/11/16/18/31/33/45/52/58.
 GARDASIL-9 is administered in the muscles of the upper arm.
 The whole HPV vaccination program comprises of 3 doses at (0, 2 months, 6 months).

 HPV is the most common sexually transmitted viral infection.
-It leads to recurrent respiratory papillomatosis (hence the name): warts in throat, genital warts, cervical cancer etc. Cancers caused by HPV often don’t show symptoms until the cancer is in its later stages of growth.
-With the approval of GARDASIL-9 many HPV associated conditions can be effectively prevented.
+It leads to recurrent respiratory papillomatosis (hence the name): warts in the throat, genital warts, cervical cancer, etc. Cancer caused by HPV often doesn’t show symptoms until in its later stages.
+With the approval of GARDASIL-9, many HPV-associated conditions can be effectively prevented.

 The Food and Drug Administration approved the first DNA test for HPV in 2014.
-Women should have their first Pap smear, at age 21 and be tested for HPV at the same time, regardless of onset of sexual activity.
-After that, women 21 to 29 should have just a Pap test every three years and women aged 30 to 65 should be screened every five years.
-Regular testing and vaccination can eradicate many types of Human papilloma virus associated cancers.
+Women should have their first Pap smear, at the age of 21 and be tested for HPV at the same time, regardless of the onset of sexual activity.
+After that, women 21 to 29 years of age should have just a Pap test every three years, and women aged 30 to 65 should be screened every five years.
+Regular testing and vaccination can eradicate many types of Human papillomavirus-associated cancers.